truenas/middleware/docs/userguide/index.rst

 When creating a volume, you have several choices depending upon your storage requirements and whether or not data already exists on the disk(s).
 The following options are available:

 #.
-Auto-import an existing UFS disk, gstripe (RAID0), gmirror (RAID1), or graid3 (RAID3) in Storage → Volumes → Auto Import Volume.
+Auto-import an existing UFS disk, gstripe (RAID0), gmirror (RAID1), or graid3 (RAID3) in :menuselection:`Storage --> Volumes --> Auto Import Volume`.

 #.
-Auto-import an existing ZFS disk, stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in Storage → Volumes → Auto Import Volume.
-Auto-importing is described
+Auto-import an existing ZFS disk, stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in :menuselection:`Storage --> Volumes --> Auto Import Volume`.
-    in more detail in Auto Importing_Volumes.

 #.
-Import a disk that is formatted with UFS, NTFS, MSDOS, or EXT2 in Storage → Volumes → Import Volume.
-This is described in more detail in
+Import a disk that is formatted with UFS, NTFS, MSDOS, or EXT2 in :menuselection:`Storage --> Volumes --> Import Volume.
-    Importing Volumes.

 #.
-Format disk(s) with UFS and optionally create a gstripe (RAID0), gmirror (RAID1), or graid3 (RAID3) in Storage → Volumes → UFS Volume Manager.
+Format disk(s) with UFS and optionally create a gstripe (RAID0), gmirror (RAID1), or graid3 (RAID3) in
+    :menuselection:`Storage --> Volumes --> UFS Volume Manager`.

 #.
-Format disk(s) with ZFS and optionally create a stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in Storage → Volumes → ZFS Volume Manager.
+Format disk(s) with ZFS and optionally create a stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in :menuselection:`Storage -->Volumes --> ZFS Volume Manager`.

 If you format your disk(s) with ZFS, additional options are available:

 #.
 Divide the ZFS pool into datasets to provide more flexibility when configuring user access to data.
-Dataset creation is described in Creating ZFS
-    Datasets.

 #.
 Create a Zvol to be used when configuring an iSCSI device extent.
-Zvol creation is described in Creating a zvol.

 Create Users/Groups
 -------------------